iagolemos1/thresholdmodeling/paper.md

 In this context, this package provides a complete toolkit to conduct a threshold model analysis, since the threshold selection until deep and complex statistical analyses using the Peak-Over-Threshold Method combined to the Generalized Pareto Distribution.

 Into a software context, it is possible to see a strong community working with ``R`` packages like ``POT`` [@POT],``evd`` [@evd] and ``extRemes`` [@extremes], which ones provides a complete extreme value modeling.
 Otherwise, in ``Python``, it is possible to find the ``scikit-extremes`` [@kiko], which one does not contemple the threshold models yet.
 In addition, another package is ``scipy``, with the ``genpareto`` [@scipy] functions,which also does not provide excesses modeling functions.
-Moreover, this package brings to the community a possibility to conduct a extreme value analysis using a strong, consolidated and high-level programming language given the importance of this approach in corrosion engineering [@scarf], [@tan], hydrology [@katz], enviromental data [@max], [@esther] and many other fields of natural sciences and engineering.
+Moreover, this package brings to the community a possibility to conduct a extreme value analysis using a strong, consolidated and high-level programming language given the importance of this approach in corrosion engineering [see @scarf and @tan], hydrology [see @katz], enviromental data [see @max and @esther] and many other fields of natural sciences and engineering.

 Hence, the ``thresholdmodeling`` package presents numerous functions to model the stochastic behavior of a extreme process.
 For a complete introduction of the complete fifteen package functions it is crucial to go to the [Functions Documentation](https://github.com/iagolemos1/thresholdmodeling/blob/master/Functions%20Documentation.md), on the [GitHub page](https://github.com/iagolemos1/thresholdmodeling).

 # Package Features

 ## Threshold Selection
-* **Mean Residual Life Plot** : It is possible to plot the Mean Residual Life function, as it is defined in [@coles];
+* **Mean Residual Life Plot** : It is possible to plot the Mean Residual Life function, as it is defined in @coles;
-* **Parameter Stability Plot** : Also, it is possible to get the two graphics related to the shape and the modified scale parameters stability plot, as they are defined in [@coles].
+* **Parameter Stability Plot** : Also, it is possible to get the two graphics related to the shape and the modified scale parameters stability plot, as they are defined in @coles.

 ## Model Fit
 * **Fit the GPD Model** : Fitting a given dataset to a GPD model using some methods (see [**Model Fit**](https://github.com/iagolemos1/thresholdmodeling/blob/master/Functions%20Documentation.md#model-fit)).

 ## Model Checking
 * **Probability Density Function, Comulative Distribution Function, Quantile-Quantile and Probability-Probability Plots** : Plots the theoretical probability density function with the normalized empirical histograms for a given dataset, using some bin methods (see [``gpdpdf``](https://github.com/iagolemos1/thresholdmodeling/blob/master/Functions%20Documentation.md#model-fit)), the heoretical and empirical CDF with the Dvoretzky–Kiefer–Wolfowitz confidence bands and the QQ and PP plots, comparing the sample and the theoretical values.
 The first one uses the Kolmogorov-Smirnov Two Sample test for getting the confidence bands while the second one uses the Dvoretzky–Kiefer–Wolfowitz method.
 * **L-Moments Plots** : L-Skewness against L-Kurtosis plot for a given threshold values using the Generalized Pareto parametrization.
 As warning, L-Moments plots are really difficult to interpret.
-See [@POT] and [@hosking] for more details.
+See @POT and @hosking for more details.

 ## Model Diagnostics and Return Level Analysis
 * **Return Level Computation and Plot** : Computing a return value for a given return period is also possible, with a confidence interval obtained by the Delta Method [@coles].
 Furthermore, a return level plot is provided,using the Delta Method in order to obtain the confidence bands.
 In order to compare, the empirical return level plot is provided.